fibo/fibo.github.io/_posts/2014-05-22-virtualbox-tutorial.md

 There are many virtual box images available for download, but I prefer to download an iso and install it from scratch.

-Go to [Ubuntu Server download page][ubuntu-downlad] and get an iso image.
+Go to [Ubuntu Server download page][ubuntu-download] and get an iso image.
 Last stable version  at the time of this writing is *Ubuntu Server 14.04 LTS* so I downloaded *ubuntu-14.04-server-amd64.iso*.

 ### Folder structure